-Lone driving forms part of the council's policy regarding council vehicles, whether the driver is female or male.
+Lone driving forms part of the council's policy regarding council vehicles, for all employees.
 Below is a checklist for personal security when driving:

-- keep the doors of the vehicle locked, especially when in towns to avoid 'car-jacking' - keep 'valuables' including briefcases etc. out of sight when driving and on parking, lock whatever is to be left behind in the boot - when parking, if possible, drivers should use a manned car park and park near the exit.
-Reversing into parking spaces is also advised to allow drivers to drive off immediately - keep the vehicle well maintained and with a surplus of fuel for the planned journey or to the next planned rest break or refuelling point - keep a mobile phone with you to summon help or keep in contact with your manager / office - avoid eye contact with other drivers and do not get into personal confrontation - if you believe you are being followed, drive to a police station, if possible, or a crowded place - always approach the vehicle with the key alarm/sender in hand, and be aware of people around you - carry a torch (integral with the key if possible) to make locating the lock at night easier - look in the back seat before entering and lock the car once seated.
+- keep the doors of the vehicle locked, especially when in towns to avoid 'car-jacking' - keep 'valuables' including briefcases etc. out of sight when driving and on parking, lock whatever is to be left behind in the boot. - when parking, if possible, drivers should use a manned car park and park near the exit.
+Reversing into parking spaces is also advised to allow drivers to drive off immediately. - keep the vehicle well maintained and with a surplus of fuel for the planned journey or to the next planned rest break or refuelling point. - keep a mobile phone with you to summon help or keep in contact with your line manager / office. - avoid eye contact with other drivers and do not get into personal confrontation - if you believe you are being followed, drive to a police station, if possible, or a crowded place - always approach the vehicle with the key alarm/sender in hand, and be aware of people around you - carry a torch (integral with the key if possible) to make locating the lock at night easier - look in the back seat before entering and lock the car once seated. - take with you the lone worker device for use as trained and instructed.